-It’s all about that broth!
+It’s all about that miso broth!

 I’ve experimented making the broth with both shiitakes and porcini and I must say the two don’t even compare.
 If you want rich, earthy, flavorful mushroomy stock then porcini are the way to go.
 So lovely you can even stretch it out with water If you wanted to and don’t sacrifice the end result.

-This is a miso noodle soup you can build on!
+A miso noodle soup you can build on!

 - Just add your favorite thinly sliced vegetables, cubed tofu, edamame, bok choy instead of spinach, nori or sprouts and go for udon or ramen noodles instead of the soba.